PUMA: Perception-driven Unified Foothold Prior for Mobility Augmented Quadruped Parkour: INTRODUCTION

 However, even with the integration of exteroceptive sensing, robots still struggle to fully comprehend or exploit terrain features.
 Human parkour athletes can leverage environmental features to extend locomotive potential beyond inherent physical limits, exemplified by kicking off a wall to gain extra height and reach otherwise inaccessible elevations.
 This ability to strategically leverage terrain features for accomplishing locomotion tasks beyond actuator constraints remains a critical challenge in current legged robots.

 To enable robots to traverse complex terrains with diverse geometric features, recent studies have concentrated on foot placement planning in locomotion.
 These approaches commonly adopt a hierarchical framework, where high-level trajectory optimization or learning-based methods are used to plan desired foothold locations based on terrain information.
 The planned footholds subsequently serve as execution objectives for the low-level tracking policy.
 Such methods have demonstrated robust locomotion capabilities across complex discrete terrains and deformable terrains~\cite{kim2025high,jenelten2024dtc,coholich2025hierarchical}.
-However, the strict foothold tracking inherently constrains the robot’s movement repertoire and impedes exploratory policy learning.
-Furthermore, the reliance on precise foothold tracking requires high-fidelity perception, imposing stringent sensing requirements that, in highly dynamic and contact-rich parkour tasks, significantly exacerbate the sim-to-real gap and hinder real-world deployment.
+However, direct foothold-tracking methods rely on accurate and feasible foothold targets throughout execution.
+In highly dynamic parkour tasks, onboard perception can only observe a partial region of the environment, making it difficult to plan globally reliable footholds and obtain accurate target foothold locations at each control timestep.
+Therefore, strictly tracking the generated footholds may limit the policy's flexibility in adjusting its contacts and body motion during dynamic terrain interactions.